AriFordsham/GHCWiki/newcomers.md

 - Don't get scared.
 GHC is a big codebase, but it makes sense when you stare at it long enough!

+- Be forewarned that many pages on the GHC wiki are somewhat out-of-date.
+Always check the last modification date.
+Email if you're not sure.

 ## Need help?